-The University of Georgia was proud to host the 76th Annual Peabody Awards in New York City last weekend, where UGA’s commitment to excellence was once again on display.
+The University of Georgia was proud to host the 76th Annual Peabody Awards in New York City last weekend where UGA’s commitment to excellence was once again on display.
 As the home of these prestigious awards, as well as the extensive Peabody Awards Collection, UGA plays a meaningful role in promoting and preserving stories that matter to our nation and world.

-As the spring semester concludes, the University looks forward to welcoming more than 5,000 new graduates into the family of UGA alumni.
+As the spring semester concludes, we look forward to welcoming more than 5,000 new graduates into the family of UGA alumni.
 At Friday’s Commencement ceremonies, we will celebrate their hard work and determination and their dedication to the ideals of this great institution.
 All of our graduates are equipped to continue making a positive impact on the world.
 I am proud of what the Class of 2017 has accomplished so far, and I am confident they will go on to achieve even more as alumni.

-Since the 1930s, the University of Georgia has set aside a special time each year to recognize the achievements of our students, faculty, staff, and alumni.
-Now known as Honors Week, this annual tradition provides a valuable opportunity to celebrate individuals who are helping UGA fulfill its mission through their unyielding pursuit of excellence.
+Since the 1930s the University of Georgia has set aside a special time each year to recognize the achievements of our students faculty staff and alumni.
+Now known as Honors Week this annual tradition provides a valuable opportunity to celebrate individuals who are helping UGA fulfill its mission through their unyielding pursuit of excellence.

 Students at the University of Georgia benefit from an unparalleled academic environment that is made even more vibrant by undergraduate research.
 UGA is one of only a handful of institutions across the country where undergraduate students can complete up to four years of faculty-mentored research in any discipline on campus.
 This type of hands-on learning helps students build enduring relationships with faculty and valuable skills for the future.